-GOP Campaign Against The Trump-Russia Probe Seems To Be Unraveling
+The GOP Campaign Against The Trump-Russia Probe Seems To Be Unraveling

 "I think this memo is coming out very soon,” Zeldin added.
 “Hopefully in the next few days."

-In any case, the Senate Intelligence Committee — long seen as the last bastion of non-partisanship in the congressional Russia inquiries, the rest of which have been derailed by inter-party bickering — has shown little interest in House Republicans’ vocal criticisms of Mueller’s investigation.
+In any case, the Senate Intelligence Committee — long seen as the last bastion of nonpartisanship in the congressional Russia inquiries, the rest of which have been derailed by interparty bickering — has shown little interest in House Republicans’ vocal criticisms of Mueller’s investigation.

-Sen. Richard Burr, the chairman of the committee, bluntly told reporters Wednesday that he doesn’t discuss details of the investigation.
+Sen. Richard Burr, the chair of the committee, bluntly told reporters Wednesday that he doesn’t discuss details of the investigation.
 Burr then appeared to take a shot at House Republicans’ public posturing during the investigation.
 “They've talked about it since the beginning,” he said, smirking.
 “That's their prerogative.”

 Thomas Frank in Washington and Ben Smith in Davos, Switzerland, contributed reporting.